Updated: May 20

 BUY THE BOOK ON MEDIUM-TERM RENTALS.

 That's right.
-There's a book that can help you with your medium-term rental strategy.
+There are books that can help you with your medium-term rental strategy.
+We wrote them.